ls1intum/Artemis/docs/user/mobile-applications.rst

 View Modeling Exercise Submission
 """""""""""""""""""""""""""""""""

-- Interact with the submitted diagram
+- Interact with the submitted diagram (e.g., zooming in/out, moving the diagram for better viewing)
 - No modification to the submitted diagram is possible

 .. raw:: html